thesamim/TickTickSync/README.md

 2. Extract the downloaded zip file and copy the entire folder to your Obsidian plugins directory.
 3. Enable the plugin in the Obsidian settings.

-## Documentation

-Please see [Documentation](https://github.com/thesamim/TickTickSync/wiki/Documentation) in the Wiki.

 ## Acknowledgements